PrakasRavichandran/dairy-blog/README.md

 ## Installation

-To run the PrakasHUB blog locally, please follow these steps:
+To run the Prakash Daries blog locally, please follow these steps:

 1. Clone this repository: `git clone https://github.com/PrakasRavichandran/Personal-Blog.git`
 2. Navigate to the project directory: `cd Personal-Blog`